Cipriani set to play for Barbarians at Northampton

 He has not played since but is understood to be in line to feature for the famous invitational side at Franklin's Gardens on 26 November.

-The Barbarians also play an All Blacks XV, Harlequins and Bath this autumn.
+The Baa-Baas also play an All Blacks XV, Harlequins and Bath this autumn.

 Cipriani won 16 caps for England and had two stints with Wasps, as well as spells with the Melbourne Rebels, Sale and Gloucester.